LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dexplicit-digital-monk-pp0004/index.md

 author: 100
 banner:
   - imported/dexplicit-digital-monk-pp0004/image1232.jpeg
-description: >-
-  Dexplicit&nbsp;teleports us into a modern retro-future vision on Digital Monk: a neon lit urban jungle nodding to the 80&#39;s videogame culture and cyberpunk aesthetics.
-It&#39;s also an absolute banger.
-From Dexplicit&#39;s Digital Monk EP on Pastel Prism.
-Out 17.08.2020 on digital &#8211; Pre-order: https://dexplicit.bandcamp.com/album/digital-monk Also, offered alongside the digital EP is a stylish &#39;Fluro Risograph&#39; [...]Read More...
+description: "Dexplicit\_teleports us into a modern retro-future vision on Digital Monk: a neon lit urban jungle nodding to the 80's videogame culture and cyberpunk aesthetics.
+It's also an absolute banger.
+From Dexplicit's Digital Monk EP on Pastel Prism.
+Out 17.08.2020 on digital – Pre-order: https://dexplicit.bandcamp.com/album/digital-monk Also, offered alongside the digital EP is a stylish 'Fluro Risograph' [...]Read More..."
 published: true
 tags: premiere
 featured: false